Communio-Templorum/bylaws/Articles-of-Incorporation.md

 1. The Corporation is further tasked with protecting the Relgio Romana and its Temples in order to promote and safeguard the Pax Deorum.

-* [ ] Outline basic beliefs of the Corporation
+* [ ] Outline basic beliefs of the Corporation, Cultus Deorum, and Religio Romana

 ## 3. Organization of the Corporation

-The business affairs of the Corporation shall be managed by its Collegium Pontificum (Collegium of Pontifices, Board of Directors) and Officers.
-The Corporation shall further be organized as a confederation of Cults and Curiae.
-The Corporation shall have Members.
+The business affairs of the Corporation shall be managed by its Board of Directors and Officers.
+The Corporation shall further be organized as a confederation of Orders and Curiae.

+## 4. Orders

-The Priesthood, except for Ministers, shall be organized into Cults, each recognized by the Collegium Pontificum and each head by a Flamen selected from their ranks.
+The Priesthood shall be organized into Orders, each recognized by the Board of Directors and each head by a Flamen selected from their ranks.

-The Active Members of the Corporation shall organize themselves into Curiae based on proximal location and similar interests.
-Each Curiae shall be led by an ordained Minister.

-### 3.1.
-Cults

-Each Cult shall keep their own bylaws.
+Each Order shall keep their own bylaws and determine the qualifications and duties for their ranks of Sacerdos, Pontifex, and Flamen.

-### 3.2.
-Curiae
+## 5. Curiae

-The lowest level of organization shall be the Curiae.
-Each Curia shall be a local group of Active Members led by an ordained Minister.
+The Active Members of the Corporation shall organize themselves into Curiae.
+Each Curia shall be led by an ordained Minister or Magister.

-## 5. Incorporators

-The Incorporators of the Corporation shall never be gifted a residence, or part thereof, at the expense of the Corporation, nor provided such as compensation for services rendered.
-The Corporation further shall not accept any gifts of real property from an Incorporator that serves or will serve as the primary or a secondary residence of any Incorporator, nor pay for any part thereof.
-An exception to this paragraph can only be made by a majority of Directors when there are at least seven Directors, not including the Incorporators, and no Incorporator may participate in this vote.
+To qualify for ordination as a Minister, an Active Member must complete the appropriate program of study to earn a Theologiae Baccalaureate degree from a college or university accredited by the Corporation.
+To qualify for ordination as a Magister, a Minister must receive the licensure necessary to work as a professional counselor in their locality.

 ## 6. Board of Directors